quasarstream/PHP-FFmpeg-video-streaming/README.md

 ## Installation

-This version of the package is only compatible with PHP 7.1.0 and upper versions.
+This version of the package is only compatible with PHP 7.1.0 or newer.

 Install the package via composer: